Hyundai i20 hatchback - Interior & comfort

 There are serious tech upgrades inside but some cheap-looking materials disappoint

-The interior design of the i20 has been completely overhauled compared to the old model, with a look inspired by executive cars that includes a large screen perched above the dashboard, adjacent to the instrument binnacle.
-There's a serious amount of kit, and everything feels well screwed together, but material quality appears lacking compared with the Ford Fiesta and especially the Renault Clio - our current class favourite.
+The interior design of the i20 feels inspired by larger executive cars, including features like a large screen perched above the dashboard, adjacent to the instrument binnacle.
+There's a serious amount of kit, and everything feels well screwed together, but material quality appears lacking compared with the Renault Clio – our current class favourite.

 Hyundai i20 dashboard

 Get behind the wheel, and the i20 feels modern and functional, with two 10.25-inch screens on higher trims - one above the dashboard and one inside the instrument cluster.
-Both are mounted near the base of the windscreen, making them easy to check at a glance.
+Both are mounted near the base of the windscreen, making them easier to check on the move compared to those of rivals.
 The main screen comes with Apple CarPlay and Android Auto, while the instruments change colour if you change the car's driving mode.

-The driving dials are much more configurable than the ones in the Ford Fiesta, not to mention super-crisp.
+The driving dials are much more configurable than those of the Vauxhall Corsa, not to mention super-crisp.
 It’s clear that some of the features have filtered down from Hyundai’s bigger and more expensive cars.
 The screen shows the wiper and light settings when you change them, which means you’re never unsure if your lights are on, and the top-spec car even reminds you not to leave occupants in the rear seat when you get out.

 More reviews